 What is Modafinil?

-Before we dive into Modafinil and blood pressure, let’s talk about exactly what this smart drug is and why it’s so popular these days.
+Before we can talk about what the science says about Modafinil and blood pressure, let’s talk about why this pharmaceutical medication is so popular amongst young adults.

-- Increased focus
+- Supercharged focus

 - Improved memory and retention

 To put it informally, Modafinil’s ability to provide “superhuman energy” quickly became known to anybody wanting to improve their mental performance.